nrdxp/nrd.sh/content/blog/axiosophy.md

 ## The Problem

-Every civilization that has ever collapsed did so for the same reason.
+Every civilization that has ever collapsed did so for the same reason.[^3]

 Not invasion.
 Not famine.
 Not plague, though these served as accelerants.
 The cause is always structural: the institutions tasked with maintaining order began to *generate disorder instead*.
 Rome's Senate became a marketplace for influence.
 The Maya's priestly class hoarded water rights until the commons collapsed.
 The Soviet Politburo optimized for ideological purity until the shelves were bare.[^7] [^8]